ksu-is/Game-Sales-Data-Analysis/projectroadmap.md

 - [c] Start Programming the outline for the website

 ## Sprint 2
-- [f] Import the data from Excel
+- [f] Import the data from Excel.
-- [f] Begin Programming and setup the database for the website
+- [f] Begin Programming and setup the database for the website.
-- [f] add pictures mkae the website look nice after the base website is complete.
+- [f] add pictures and make the website look nice.

 ## Sprint 3
 - [f] Finalize Programming